FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/README.md

 I strongly recommend reading the [*article*](https://github.com/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/blob/master/doc/article.pdf).

-But if you want the slides for *presentation*, the latest version of the slides is available [here](https://github.com/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/blob/master/doc/presentation.pdf).
+But if you want the slides for the actual *presentation*, the latest version of the slides is available [here](https://github.com/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/blob/master/doc/presentation.pdf).

-### Code
+### Code in Scala

 The code goes a bit beyond what was covered in the presentation.
+There is additional refactoring and abstraction, and the use of *traits* to automatically test different implementations that have the same interface.

+The presentation deliberately stayed focused on the *core* FizzBuzz problem rather than go into the  questions of modular organization in the large, which differ more depending on the language.
+For example, we would probably use signatures/structures/functors in OCaml, and type classes in Haskell.

 ### Old stuff

-A rough practice version of the presentation was given at the Pittsburgh Scala Meetup earlier.
-I don't recommend even looking at them.
+A rough practice version of the presentation was given at the [Pittsburgh Scala Meetup][http://www.meetup.com/Pittsburgh-Scala-Meetup] earlier, [on May 15, 2014](http://www.meetup.com/Pittsburgh-Scala-Meetup/events/174013492/).
+I don't recommend even looking at them, because much has been improved.

-But the slides are [here](https://github.com/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/blob/meetup/doc/presentation.pdf)
+But the slides are [here](https://github.com/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/blob/meetup/doc/presentation.pdf) in case you want to see what changed.